-To be awarded a pass grade (PASS or 1), students must demonstrate skills that enable them to continue on their programme in accordance with the curriculum.
+To be awarded a pass grade (PASS or 1), students must demonstrate skills that enable them to continue studies on their degree programme in accordance with the curriculum.
 The learning outcomes determined in the curricula describe skills that apply to grade 4 (very good).

-In accordance with sections 9 and 15 of the Government Decree on University Degrees (794/2004), a thesis included in a Bachelor’s or Master’s degree is regarded as a completed course equivalent to other course units, and the grade awarded for such thesis is taken into account in the same way as other grades when determining the average grade for intermediate or advanced studies.
+In accordance with sections 9 and 15 of the Government Decree on University Degrees (794/2004), a thesis included in a Bachelor’s or Master’s degree is regarded as a study attainment equivalent to other course units, and the grade awarded for such thesis is taken into account in the same way as other grades when determining the average grade for intermediate or advanced studies.

 The results of the assessments referred to in these regulations are public information.

-As a rule, assessment results must be published within three weeks of the date the coursework or thesis was submitted or was due.
-For a special reason, the relevant dean or the director of an independent institute may grant an exception to the time limit, provided that this exception does not cause unreasonable damage any student.
-Exceptions to the normal publication dates of the assessment results must be notified at the assessment session or on the University's notice board within three weeks.
+As a rule, assessment results must be published within three weeks of the date on which the work to be assessed is submitted or due.
+For a special reason, the dean of the faculty or director of the independent institute in question may grant an exception to the time limit, provided that this exception does not cause unreasonable harm to any student.
+Exceptions to the normal publication date of the assessment results must be announced upon assessment within three weeks.

-Results for assessments held during 1 June and 31 August may be published later than within the time determined above.
+The results of assessments held during the period from 1 June to 31 August may be published later than within the time determined in section 29(2) above.

-Students’ personal identification codes may not be released in the publication of results.
-Student numbers and names may also not be published simultaneously.
+Students’ personal identity numbers may not be released in connection with the publication of results.
+Student numbers may not be published alongside the students’ names.

-Assessment results must be posted on the notice board and in the electronic service, and kept on display for at least three weeks, unless otherwise required by a compelling reason.
+Assessment results must be accessible for a period of at least three weeks, unless otherwise required by a compelling reason.

 Coursework components, with the exception of theses, are confidential documents.
-Student’s coursework may not be given or shown to a member outside the school’s staff nor otherwise published without permission from the relevant student.
-Anonymised coursework may be used in instruction and research and to develop instruction.
+Student’s coursework may not be given or shown to a person who is not a member of the faculty staff, nor otherwise published without the consent of the student in question.
+Anonymised coursework may be used for instruction and research purposes as well as to develop instruction.

-Notwithstanding subsection 1 above, a student’s coursework may be presented and distributed to other students participating in the same classes on a seminar-based course and where otherwise deemed necessary for learning.
+Notwithstanding subsection 1 above, a student’s work may be presented and distributed to other students participating in the same classes on a seminar-based course and where otherwise deemed necessary for learning.

 Theses are public documents, unless otherwise provided by the Act on the Openness of Government Activities (1999/621) or other legislation.

-An passed course must be entered into the student register within three weeks of the date the coursework or thesis was submitted or was due.
-A list of results can be printed out from the student register.
-Results are also posted on the electronic notice board.
+An approved study attainment must be entered into the student register within three weeks of the date on which the student’s work was submitted or due.

-Results of assessments held during 1 June and 31 August may be registered later than within the time determined above.
+Results of assessments held within the period from 1 June to 31 August may be registered later than within the time limit determined above.

-The entry of a completed course unit in the student register must include at least the name of the student, the name and code of the course, type of studies, number of credits, the eventual grade (where possible), and the name of the person approving the course.
-The completion date of a course unit is the date when the student submitted the coursework, thesis, examination etc. is submitted for assessment, or when the submission was due.
+The entry of a completed course unit in the student register must include at least the name of the student, the name and code of the course, the type of studies, the number of credits, the possible grade (where possible), and the name of the person approving the course.
+The completion date of a course unit is the date on which the student submitted his/her work for assessment or the submission was due.

-If a course unit consists of multiple assessed components, the completion date is the date when the last component was completed.
+If the completed work consists of multiple assessed components, the completion date is the date on which the last component was completed.

-If a course unit has been approved at an institution other than the University of Tampere, this information must be included in the register entry.
+If a completed course unit has been approved elsewhere than at the University of Tampere, this information must be included in the register entry.

-Rectification of the assessment of a completed course unit and the rectification procedure are governed by sections 44 and 82 of the Universities Act (558/2009), sections 13 and 16 of the University of Tampere’s Regulations and sections 26 and 27 of the University of Tampere’s Regulations on Degrees.
+Rectification of the assessment of a thesis or other completed course unit and the rectification procedure are governed by sections 44 and 82 of the Universities Act (558/2009), sections 13 and 16 of the Regulations of the University of Tampere and by sections 26 and 27 of the University of Tampere’s Regulations on Degrees.

-The University must retain coursework and coursework assignments for six months from the publication of the assessment results.
+The University must retain coursework and assignments relating to them for six months of the publication of the assessment results.
 After this time, the coursework must be destroyed.

 Students have the right to obtain a copy of their coursework, etc. at their own cost.

-Assessment results must be retained by the relevant school or independent institute for ten years.
+Assessment results must be retained by the relevant faculty or independent institute for ten years.

-Archiving of student records is governed by the Regulations of the University of Tampere’s Archives Administration.
+Archiving of student records is governed by the University’s archives formation plan.

-If a student has a disability, a diagnosed learning difficulty or other impediment that prevents him/her from participating in the usual assessment session, or if he/she requires special assistance in registering for an exam, or reading exam assignments or completing them, the assessment arrangements must be made more accessible to him/her.
+If a student has a disability, a diagnosed learning difficulty or other acceptable impediment that prevents him/her from participating in an assessment session as specified in curriculum, or if he/she requires special assistance in registering for an exam, or in reading or completing the exam assignments, the assessment arrangements must be made as accessible to him/her as possible.

 Coursework, examinations and theses must be assessed so that the progress of studies is not hindered by, for instance, unnecessarily delaying the assessment.

-Any misunderstandings or neglects in the assessment arrangements and disturbances or hindrances not caused by the student must be remedied in order not to affect studies negatively.
+Any ambiguity or negligence in the assessment arrangements, as well as any disturbances or hindrances not caused by the student, must be corrected so that they do not adversely affect the student’s studies.

-If these regulations in some individual cases prevent the appropriate implementation of course or thesis assessment or the realisation of students’ legal protection, an exception to these regulations may be made to the student’s benefit by an agreement between the student and the instructor.
+If these regulations in some individual cases prevent the appropriate implementation of assessment or the fulfilment of students’ legal protection, an exception to these regulations may be made to the student’s benefit by a mutual agreement between the student and the instructor in question.

-The schools’ management boards and directors of independent institutes issue rules of application for these regulations as necessary.
+The councils of faculties and directors of independent institutes issue rules regarding the application of these regulations as necessary.